 Made with standard 2 x 6 and 1" deck lumber.

 Space saving - can be placed on a deck or patio.

-Great for herbs and flowers, too.
+Can be used to grow herbs and flowers, too.

 Build with common woodworking tools.